 As the daughter of Haitian immigrants who came to this country to build a better life, Melissa Joseph prepared early to get a high-paying job, even if it meant doing something she didn’t love.

 Then her acceptance letter from Georgia State University’s School of Music arrived, along with a generous financial aid package that covered all her expenses.
 In an instant, she went from economist to opera singer.

-“I think I was meant to come here,” said Joseph, a rising junior majoring in vocal performance.
+“I think I was meant to come here,” said Melissa, a rising junior majoring in vocal performance.
 “All the schools I applied to were for economics except Georgia State.
 I figured if I stayed in state I would pursue what I loved.”

 She has sung the national anthem at a basketball game, performed onstage in numerous operas and studied in Italy, something that significantly helps in a career where much of the singing is done in Italian.

 “Without Georgia State I would be pulling my hair out doing economics in Washington, D.C.,” she said, “and I wouldn’t be as independent, bold or fearless as I have become.
 Those are attributes I’ve learned from the people I’ve met here.”

 Georgia State has reshaped her aspirations in ways she never dreamed.